Pinnacle-Technology-Inc/Morelia/_sources/streaming.rst.txt

 =========================
 Making Your Own Sinks 📦
 =========================
-Coming soon to a Morelia near you! 👀

-..
-If you are an advanced power user, you may want to try your hand at making your own sink.
-..
-To create a custom sink, your class must be a subclass of ``SinkInterface``.
+If you are an advanced power user, you may want to try your hand at making your own sink. to create a custom sink, your class must be a subclass of ``SinkInterface`` and implement the interface.

 ..
 TODO: sections for making your own sinks.
 ..
 TODO: Seperate page for "workflow examples", like influx has.
 ..
 TODO: note on influx that sits not good for long-term storage.